Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Blood tests look for substances in your blood that are linked to hepatitis C. These include:
+The CDC recommends that all people born between 1945 and 1965 get tested for hepatitis C. Blood tests look for substances in your blood that are linked to hepatitis C. These include:

 During an exam, your healthcare provider may feel your abdomen to see if your liver is swollen or painful.
 Tests may also be done to check your liver for damage.
 These tests include:

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR